dualra1n/dualra1n/README.md

 - python3
 - A IPSW iOS 14-15
 - 15GB+ free storage
+- a MACOS or LINUX, it's better that you use a mac it's more estable and faster

 # Warnings
 - I am **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.